Apple’s relationship with Donald Trump has become a toxic PR disaster

 A man dies when he refuses to stand up for that which is right.
 A man dies when he refuses to stand up for justice.
 A man dies when he refuses to take a stand for that which is true.

 Yesterday, as Cook stood silent while Trump lied about his company, the media, and those who are seeking justice for his actions as president, he went from being Trump’s passive enabler to an active participant in his reelection campaign.
+Apple looks worse for being complicit in a non-stop stream of distortions and lies, say nothing of increasing the perception of American government as a brazenly pay-to-play partner for industry.
 Regardless of whether Apple has benefitted from the Cook-Trump relationship, it’s time for Cook to speak truth to power, before his involvement with this president leaves a permanent stain on Apple’s legacy.